 Where any matter arises which is not provided for in these Orders or the resolution of any other matter causes doubt, the usage and practice of the Commons House of Parliament of Great Britain and Northern Ireland shall be followed as far as it is not inconsistent with the Orders or with the practice of Parliament but no restriction which the House of Commons has introduced by Standing Order shall extend to Parliament or its Members until Parliament has provided by Standing Order for a similar restriction.

-Passed by Resolution of Parliament on 9th August 1982 Dated at Honiara this 15th day of October 1982
+Passed by Resolution of Parliament on 29th August 2014.

 SPEAKER